 City of Burlington

-Warren is Burlington’s City Arborist and has held this position for 34 years.
-He is an ISA and Massachusetts Certified Arborist working in Commercial, Municipal and Consulting Arboriculture since 1976.
+Now retired, Warren was Burlington’s City Arborist for 34 years.
+He is an ISA and Massachusetts Certified Arborist working in Commercial, Municipal, and Consulting Arboriculture since 1976.
 Warren has served as State Director, President and Certification Liaison for the New England Chapter – ISA.
 He is a member of the advisory board for the Arboriculture and Landscape Management program at Paul Smith’s College.
-Locally he has been actively involved with the Vermont Urban and Community Forestry Program and is a current council member and past chair.
-He is also the volunteer Tree Warden in his hometown of Essex Junction, VT which just formed a Tree Committee which has completed a Tree Inventory, Tree Policy and recently completed a Tree Management Plan.
+Locally he has been actively involved with the Vermont Urban & Community Forestry Program and is a current council member and past chair.
+He is also the volunteer Tree Warden in his hometown of Essex Junction, VT which also has an active Tree Committee that has completed a Tree Inventory, Tree Policy and recently completed a Tree Management Plan.

 Climate & Health Program Manager